rob-mission/rome/content/_index.en.md

 ---
 title: " "
-description: "New initiatives, a revolutionary message and an ancient city"
+description: New initiatives, a revolutionary message and an ancient city

 ---
 I'm Rob.
 The history and culture of Western Europe has my interest and I dream of a revival of the Christian faith in Europe.
 In Rome I plan to be involved in planting new Christian communities.
 We want to spread a revolutionary message of hope in this ancient city.
 Through this website you can learn more about the missionary work.
+You can [subscribe](http://eepurl.com/gnTI9z "Subscribe newsletter") yourself to the newsletter as well.